chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 ### Exercise 3D: Set Up An SCCM Distribution Point As A Chocolatey Source

 > Not recommended for most organizational use cases.
-Please look to set up Artifactory, Nexus, or ProGet as they are much more robust (and two do can be used without cost).
+Please look to set up Artifactory, Cloudsmith, Nexus, or ProGet as they are much more robust (and two do can be used without cost).

 We won't go into how to set up a distribution point, as you have places to learn how to set those up.
 To enable a distribution point, you are going to add a file share to it.
 Follow the previous exercise.